smartdusttechnologies/Trainings/Muskan/Microfrontend/Readme.md

 - **Dashboard Microfrontend**: Displays the dashboard
 - **Container Microfrontend**: Serves as the host application that loads and integrates the other microfrontends.
 - **Marketing (Landing Page) Microfrontend**: Provides the marketing landing page for the application
+- **Product Microfrontend**: Display product list and details
+- **Basket Microfrontend**: Display product list and details Display basket or cart and checkout the order
+- **Order Microfrontend**: Display the list of Order with the customer Id

 ### Integration: